ahmedjoubest/shiny-iac-infra/README.md

    - Missing data causes alarms to fail - Data could be missing on static traffic, since the DynamoDB table is only updated on user connection/disconnection.
    - Alarms could not trigger scaling actions without new data points - where `treat_missing_data  = "ignore"` is not enough.
 3. **Refinement**: Adjust scaling policies based on observed performance.
+4. **Sessions Sticking**: a careful consideration should be given to session sticking.
+This is important to ensure that users are not disconnected when the scaling action is triggered.
+This can be achieved by using the `stickiness` feature of the ALB.

 ### Simpler Alternative